cerebrate/wabash/README.md

-# wabash

 [![Join the chat at https://gitter.im/wabash-wsl/Lobby](https://badges.gitter.im/wabash-wsl/Lobby.svg)](https://gitter.im/wabash-wsl/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A utility to hold a WSL session-set open continuously.
 Works in conjunction with wabashd.

 So, you want to keep daemons or disowned processes running under Windows Services for Linux even without a bash console open?
 Well, look no further, friends and users, because wabash is here to help, a simple utility which keeps the WSL session going in the background all the time.
+It is also capable (0.5.2 and later) of automatically starting any system services/daemons capable of being started by *service(8)*.

 ## DISCLAIMER